infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Having joined a volume does not necessarily mean that you will have the permission to browse the files and directories in it.
 As in most file system, in order to access, edit and even delete a file, its owner must first grant you the permission to do so.

-Unlike many file systems, Infinit provides advanced decentralized (i.e without relying on a centralized server) access control mechanisms that allow any user to manage permissions on his/her files and directories.
+Unlike many file systems, Infinit provides advanced decentralized (i.e. without relying on a centralized server) access control mechanisms that allow any user to manage permissions on his/her files and directories.

 Note that being the owner of a volume automatically grants you access to its root directory.
 It is then your responsibility to manage the permissions on the root directory for other users to use the volume.